Towards a Sustainable Tomorrow

 OzHemp Tradical® Hempcrete is CodeMark certified -BAL FZ (Achieved in compliance with FRL) suitable for use in all bushfire prone areas (Low to Flame Zone).

-John French, a leading Queensland and international entomologist, has tested Hempcrete in the Northern Territory and Queensland found termite have no effect on the Hempcrete samples.
+John French, a leading Queensland and international entomologist, has tested Hempcrete in the Northern Territory and Queensland and found that termite had no effect on the Hempcrete samples.

 The material is mixed in mortar mixers for 1-2 minutes and stuffed by hand into the wall cavities.
 The wall is slip-formed with temporary wooden or plastic “shuttering” forming the inner/outer surface forms.
 The material is lightweight and can be moved easily about the site in tubs and passed up bucket-brigade fashion to workers filling the cavities.
 Site clean-up is easy.
 Simply till it into the soil The material is finished on the outside with a hard render coating about 20mm thick to protect it with a final colored topcoat finish added.
 The end result appears like any stucco finished building.
 The inside can be left natural or finished with lime plaster for a traditional look.